All it takes is one minor mistake for any CISO to be in the spotlight following a cyber attack—who will be next after Target, Under Armour, or Yahoo?

 In some cases, you’ll find that vulnerable protocols don’t give attackers access to your information assets.
 In others, you’ll find a clear path for exploitation.
 Analyzing the attack surface in this way allows you to prioritize how you’ll implement your cyber security strategy.

 High-risk aspects of your network can be protected with multi-layered cyber security tools while others can withstand more basic, cost-effective deployments.

 But it’s important not to treat attack surface analysis as a one-and-done part of building an effective cyber security strategy.
 This is something that should be done continuously as you make changes to your network, the attack surface shifts, and new threats emerge.

 2. Focusing on Security Controls and Event Monitoring

 Security controls used to be all about preventive measures.
 All of your data, systems, and applications were on-premises and operated within the walls of strong perimeter cyber defenses.
 But now that cloud service models are blurring the network perimeter and spreading your data across the internet, security controls must go further.

 Focusing on vulnerabilities is a losing battle.
 About 67% of companies have experienced a data breach at some point and more than 4,000 ransomware attacks are launched daily.
 Trying to shore up every vulnerability isn’t as important as being able to detect and respond to attacks quick when they do occur.

-Because attacks are more of an inevitability than a possibility, an effective cyber security strategy hinges on advanced event monitoring.
-When you can automate the process of detecting threats and effectively respond with minimized dwell time, you’ll be able to mitigate the damage that can land companies in the data breach headlines.
+Because attacks are more of an inevitability than a possibility, an effective cyber security strategy hinges on advanced event monitoring and computer security incident management.
+When you can automate the process of detecting cyber security threats and effectively respond with minimized dwell time, you’ll be able to mitigate the damage that can land companies in the data breach headlines.

 3. Adding Threat Intelligence to a Cyber security Strategy